dhmay/jamstats/README.md

 \* *I am not a web security expert, and I make no guarantees whatsoever about webserver security.
 If you're concerned and want to help make it more secure, please open an issue!*

+# Python Installation Details

+If `pip install jamstats` (or `pipx install jamstats` if you're using pipx) doesn't work for you, don't give up yet!
+There are a few quirks that may make installation more complicated, particularly on Linux distributions.

+As described in [Issue 175](https://github.com/dhmay/jamstats/issues/175#issuecomment-1989407253), at least one user successfully installed JamStats with pipx in both Debian Linux 12 (Bookworm) and Ubuntu 22.04.1 LTS.
+They noted that Debian and Ubuntu don't install the following packages by default, which you will need to build jamstats:

+* libgtk-3-dev - this package is needed for compiling the gui during install.
+* python3-pip - if you install Python from the official repositories, you'll also need the corresponding package for pip
+* python3-venv - is needed if you want to run Jamstats in a virtual environment.
+You will need this if you want to use pipx.

+Use

+    sudo apt install libgtk-3-dev python3-pip python3-venv

+to install all those things at once.

+Also, note that you can use `pip upgrade jamstats` to upgrade to the latest version.

+Finally, you may notice that the installation bogs down while trying to install `wxpython`.
+That package is only needed for the GUI interface.
+If you don't need the GUI interface and installing wxpython is giving you trouble, you can:

+1. Install all of jamstats' dependencies *except* wxpython
+    * you can find them in [requirements.txt](https://github.com/dhmay/jamstats/blob/main/requirements.txt))
+    * If you want a semi-automated way to do that, you could download that file and then `pip install $(grep -ivE "wxpython" requirements.txt)`
+3. `pip install jamstats --no-deps`

+And if none of that works, please log a bug!